Quality Inn Outlet Mall

 Arts & Museums

-This museum was once a social center and a general store at the turn of the century.
-Its enormous collection includes original old-time stock, guns, hardware, advertising art, and house wares.
-You'll get the feeling as you browse among the Model-T truck, a Conestoga wagon and steam tractor, all while a lively player piano kicks up a tune or two.
+The Oldest Store Museum was a former general store at the turn-of-the century definitely takes visitors back to 1903.
+With its enormous collection of original stock, guns, hardware, advertising art, and house wares, the friendly guides (who remain in character from 1900) will interact and explain the exhibits along you the way.
+You'll get the feeling as you look at the Model-T truck, a Conestoga wagon and steam tractor, all while a lively player piano kicks up a tune or two.

 The Rembrandtz Art Gallery has become something of a catch-all for art, souvenirs, and gifts in downtown St. Augustine.
 Consistently voted one of the best businesses in the city for gifts and artwork, Rembrandtz occupies a unique niche between showcase venue for local artists, offbeat souvenir shop and the kind of gift shop guaranteed to put a memorable spin on any occasion.

-Get a glimpse into the lifestyle and revisit the re-constructed houses of the people who lived during the Spanish colonial era at the Colonial Spanish Quarter Museum.
-It comprises nine structures with costumed interpreters telling you stories about the life of the people in 18th Century.
-It is open throughout the year for self-guided and group tours which includes a tour to the only original structure in the quarter - De Mesa House.
-Call to know more.
+At the Colonial Spanish Quarter Museum you will get a glimpse into the lifestyle and revisit the re-constructed houses of the people who lived during the Spanish colonial era.
+It is comprised of different themes and each tour has a knowledgeable guide that tells you stories about the life in 18th Century.
+It is open throughout the year for self-guided and group tours which includes a tour to the only original structure in the quarter, the De Mesa Sanchez House.

 A haven for early Greek settlers, this lovely 18th century structure with an open courtyard contains a small museum highlighting the history of Greek culture and worship in the formation of St. Augustine.
 Also on offer are Greek-themed souvenirs and books in the modest gift shop.